-- Wages, salaries and other compensation derived from labor relations (these incomes include basic pay, overtime pay, bonuses and any other payment for the performance of employment); - Dividends and profit sharing of partnerships; - Capital gain derived from the sale of shares.
-The taxable base is the difference between the sale price and the purchase price or nominal value of the shares; - Interest from bank deposits and other interest bearing securities except interest received on treasury bonds and other securities issued by the government before 21 January 1999; - Income from copyrights and royalties; - Income from loans and leasing, excluding cases when this income is generated through commercial activity (in the latter case, the income is declared in the tax return from the recipient itself); - Income from transfer of ownership on real estate; the taxable base is the difference between the sale price and the purchase price of the property; - Other income (i.e. any other item of income that is not explicitly exempt).
+- Wages, salaries and other compensation derived from relations (these incomes include basic pay, overtime pay, bonuses and any other payment for the performance of employment); - Dividends and profit sharing of partnerships; - Capital gain derived from the sale of shares.
+The taxable base is the difference between the sale price and the purchase price or nominal value of the shares; - Interest from bank deposits and other interest bearing securities except interest received on treasury bonds and other securities issued by the government before 21 January 1999; - Income from copyrights and royalties; - Income from loans and leasing, excluding cases when this income is generated through commercial activity (in the latter case, the income is declared in the tax return from the recipient itself); - Income from transfer of ownership on real estate.
+The taxable base is the difference between the sale price and the purchase price of the property; - Income from lotteries and gambling; - Cash contributions of shareholders to pay for newly issued shares of the company's share capital, if no official documents proving the origin of the contributions are provided; - Other income (i.e. any other item of income that is not explicitly exempt).